Strategy of unbalanced growth: Social Overhead Capital

+Development via capital imbalances

+The strategy of unbalanced growth has been discussed within the frameworks of development through shortage of SOC and development through excess of SOC.

+In the first case, the country invests in direct productive activities (DPA).
+Direct productive activity increases demand for SOC, inducing investment.
+In the second case, SOC expands, which reduces the cost of services, inducing investment in DPA.

+The cost of producing any unit of output of DPA is inversely proportional to SOC.
+The economy's major objective is to attain increasing output of DPA.

+One of the paradoxes of development is that poor countries cannot afford to be economical.
+According to Hirschman, resources are not scarce per se, but the ability to employ those resources may be lacking.
+To explain unbalanced growth, Hirschman assumes that the country invests in either DPA or SOC.
+Both paths set up incentives and an evaluation of their respective efficiency depends on the strengths of entrepreneurial motivations and the response to public pressure of the authorities responsible for SOC.

+The major characteristic of the two paths of development is that they yield excess dividends.
+SOC built ahead of demand creates this demand by making a country more attractive to DPA investors.
+DPA that outpaces SOC development, creates demand to expand SOC.
+Balanced growth of DPA and SOC is not achievable in underdeveloped countries, nor it is not a desirable policy, as it does not set up the incentives and the pressure that make for this dividend of induced investment decisions.

 Backward and forward linkages

 Hirschman introduces the concept of backward and forward linkages.
 A forward linkage is created when investment in a particular project encourages investment in subsequent stages of production.
 A backward linkage is created when a project encourages investment in facilities that enable the project to succeed.
 Normally, projects create both forward and backward linkages.
 Investment should be made in those projects that have the greatest total number of linkages.
 Hirschman called the industries with greatest complementarities as the 'leading sectors'.
 Projects with many linkages will vary from country to country; knowledge about project linkages can be obtained through input and output studies.

 Most underdeveloped economies are primarily agrarian.
 Agriculture is typically at a primitive stage and hence possesses few linkages, as most output goes for consumption or exports.
 Therefore, it is said that underdeveloped countries are lacking in interdependence and linkages.

 An example of an industry that has excellent forward and backward linkages is the steel industry.
 Backward linkages include coal and iron ore mining.
 Forward linkages include items such as canned goods.
 While this industry has strong linkages, it is not a good leading sector.
 Any industry that has a high capital/output ratio and causes significant costs to other businesses has the potential to hurt the developing economy more than it helps it.
 A better leading sector would be the beer industry.